Call it a clan, call it a network, call it a tribe, call it a family. Whatever you call it, whoever you are, you need one. ~ Novelist Jane Howard

 “In four days, we spent more time together than we have in years together in the summers,” says Tricia Paisley, who celebrated her mother’s 70th birthday this past summer on the San Juan River with her family.
 “The setting equalized the playing field, everyone wasn’t going separate directions.
 We were all involved in the same activity and experiencing the novelty of this trip together.”
 She points out that often the teens separate out from the younger children, but on this trip they were all in it together, with a gaggle of cousins ranging in age from 6 on up to 18.

 Paisley’s mother, Jane Petzold, who loves hiking and nature but doesn’t consider herself a camper, was apprehensive at first about the surprise 70th birthday celebration trip.
 Now looking back, she recognizes it was a landmark memory for her family.
-“It was a destination new to everybody, and allowed me time with each child and with my sons- and daughters-in-laws,” says Petzold, who is from Michigan This was her first time in Utah red-rock country, and the scenery added to the novelty of the trip.
+“It was a destination new to everybody, and allowed me time with each child and with my sons- and daughters-in-law,” says Petzold, who is from Michigan This was her first time in Utah red-rock country, and the scenery added to the novelty of the trip.
 “It was so new to us, all that fabulous stone; it almost felt European, like the ancient ruins of Greece or in Rome.”

-Snipping the umbilical cord between civilization and nature, opens up time for being— time for reflecting and connecting.
-It allows for playing cards instead of videogames, watching charades instead of television, listening to each other instead of an ipod.
+Snipping the umbilical cord between civilization and nature opens up time for being— time for reflecting and connecting.
+It allows for playing cards instead of videogames, watching charades instead of television, listening to each other instead of an iPod.
 Slowing down happens when dads and moms can’t respond immediately to a text or take a call.
 The older cousins start collaborating with the younger cousins choreographing skits, orchestrating a water fight, or navigating hikes together.

 On a Desolation Canyon river trip, Susan Katz recalls how one of her sons, immersed in “high-powered career mode,” was in “stunned” at first with no email, cell phone, or computer.
 “But after a day, he was completely relaxed.”
 She adds, “What I loved about it is you got up in the morning and there was no agenda, you were eyeball to eyeball with family, talking and laughing together while eating breakfast.”